Nidaros Cathedral

 Nidaros Cathedral (Nidarosdomen / Nidaros domkirke) is a Church of Norway cathedral located in the city of Trondheim in Trøndelag county.
 It is built over the burial site of King Olav II (c.
-995–1030, reigned 1015–1028), who became the patron saint of the nation, and is the traditional location for the consecration of new Norwegian monarchs.
+995–1030, reigned 1015–1028), who brought Christianity to Norway and became the patron saint of the nation; the consecration of new Norwegian monarchs occurs at Nidaros Cathedral.
 It was built over a 230-year period, from 1070 to 1300 when it was substantially completed.
 However additional work, additions and renovations have continued intermittently since then, including a major reconstruction starting in 1869 and completed in 2001.
+Nidaros Cathedral is a popular place of Evangelical-Lutheran Christian pilgrimage, with several thousand pilgrims visiting it each year.
+Mass and the Divine Office, according to the Evangelical-Lutheran tradition, are celebrated daily at Nidaros Cathedral, in addition to other prayer services that are held there throughout the day.

-In 1152, the church was designated as the cathedral for the Catholic Archdiocese of Nidaros.
-In 1537, during the Protestant Reformation, it became part of the newly established state Church of Norway.
+In 1152, the church was designated as the cathedral for the Roman Catholic Archdiocese of Nidaros.
+In 1537, during the Protestant Reformation, it became part of the newly established state Church of Norway (Evangelical-Lutheran).
 It is the northernmost medieval cathedral in the world.

 The cathedral is the main church for the Nidaros og Vår Frue parish, the seat of the Nidaros domprosti (arch-deanery), and the seat of the Bishop of the Diocese of Nidaros.
 The Preses of the Church of Norway is also based at this cathedral.
 The church seats about 1,850 people.